Skip to main navigation

 It is often hard to tell the difference between true labor pains and Braxton Hicks contractions, especially in your first pregnancy.
 Braxton Hicks contractions:

-- Tend to be irregular and vary in strength.
+- Tend to vary in strength and do not happen at regular intervals.
 They do not become more regular or stronger.

 If you are not sure what type of contractions you're having, talk to your doctor or midwife.